-500 Lincoln Drive, Room 179-A, Bascom Hall, Madison, WI (608) 263-5244; Fax: (608) 263-5562 Relay Calls Accepted http://oed.wisc.edu
+500 Lincoln Drive, Room 190, Bascom Hall, Madison, WI (608) 263-5244 | Fax: (608) 263-5562 - relay calls accepted https://diversity.wisc.edu | luis.pinero@wisc.edu

 The Employee Assistance Office within the Office of Human Resources assists faculty and staff with maintaining and enhancing both their personal and professional lives, and offers services to promote emotional well-being.
 All individuals are treated in a respectful manner.
 The Employee Assistance Office has resources to assist staff with family violence, sexual abuse, emotional problems and many other issues.
 The Employee Assistance Office is a confidential resource.